yb278/JavaCurrencyConverter/README.md

-# JavaCurrencyConverter
+# Java Currency Converter

-This is a small project to convert currencies in JAVA
+This is a small project that will convert a chosen Currency and use APIs to get current real world information to do so.

+## Features

+- Choose on conversion rate
+- Get a list of currencies with API
+- Potential GUI